yuri-stepanov/yuri-stepanov.github.io/_posts/2022-06-30-my-pi-setup.markdown

 ## 9. Conclusion {#conclusion}

-Every computer in my family is connected to `samba` via `tailscale`.
+Every computer in my family is connected to samba via tailscale.
 We can store and share files with each other.
 I can connect to the vscode from my IPad and code from anywhere.